-Slow WordPress sites can negatively impact SEO and user experience, so it is very important to do your best to optimize your site’s speed.
+Slow WordPress sites can negatively impact SEO and user experience, so it is essential to do your best to optimize your site’s speed.
 In this article, we’ll help you determine how to gauge the speed of your site and provide some tips on improving the speed.

 How do I know if my site is slow?

-“Slow” is a relative term, so how can you tell if your site’s speed can be improved?
-The obvious answer is to test the site yourself and listen to user feedback, but also to use free tools that provide some metrics.
+Because “slow” is a relative term, how can you tell if your site’s speed can be improved?
+The obvious answer is to test the site yourself, listen to user feedback, and use free tools that provide some metrics.
 For example, Google offers Pagespeed Insights, a free tool that analyzes your site and provides some suggestions.

 What’s slowing down my site?

 Once you’ve determined there is room for improvement, knowing the contributing factors to slower performance can help you optimize your site.
 A few of the most common causes are: